lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 Limitations
 ~~~~~~~~~~~

-Regarding the PKCS #7 structure itself, LIEF is able to parse and process most of its elements.
-Nevertheless,
+Regarding the PKCS #7 structure, LIEF can parse and process most of its
-the :class:`lief.PE.SignerInfo` structure can embed attributes (authenticated or not) for which the ASN.1 structure
+elements.
+However, the :class:`lief.PE.SignerInfo` structure can embed
+attributes (authenticated or otherwise) whose ASN.1 structure may or may not
-can be public or not.
-As of LIEF v0.11.0 we do not support yet the following OIDs:
+be public.
+As of LIEF v0.11.0, the following OIDs are not yet supported:

 +----------------------------+--------------------------------------------------------------+
 | OID                        | Description                                                  |